scm-manager/website/content/posts/2021-07-30-scm-manager-2-22-0/index.md

 ## Caching for Working Directories

 This feature is still experimental and a little hidden.
 Now you can activate caching for the internal working copies.
-This is especially helpful if you work a lot with the [Editor plugin](https://scm-manager.org/plugins/scm-editor-plugin/) since it boosts the performance dramatically.
+This is especially helpful if you work a lot with the [editor plugin](https://scm-manager.org/plugins/scm-editor-plugin/) or the [review plugin](https://scm-manager.org/plugins/scm-review-plugin/), since it boosts the performance dramatically.

-Try it out using our [documentation](https://scm-manager.org/docs/2.22.x/en/administration/workdir_caching/).
+Try it out following our [documentation](https://scm-manager.org/docs/latest/en/administration/workdir_caching/).

 ## Other changes
 - We fixed the file detection for hg repositories if directory and files were named the same
-- We decreased the log level of DefaultAdministrationContext from info to debug
+- We decreased the log level of `DefaultAdministrationContext` from info to debug
-- We use fixed the logo for the small header
+- We designed a new logo for the small header
-- We removed the repository short links on the overview since there were not used at all.
+- We removed the repository short links on the overview since they were not used at all.

 ## Closing Words